Definition and Examples of an Employer Identification Number

 You are limited to applying for one EIN per “responsible party” per day by the IRS.
 The responsible party is the person who ultimately owns or controls the business or who exercises ultimate effective control over the entity.
 Unless the applicant is a government entity, the responsible party must be an individual, not an entity.

 Owners of sole proprietorships are not required to file for an EIN, and can choose to use their Social Security number for the business.

 The most efficient way to obtain an EIN is to log on to the IRS website and apply for one electronically.
+There is zero cost associated with applying for an EIN.
 An EIN can also be obtained via mail, phone, or fax.
 The EIN enables the U.S. government to identify taxpayers who are required to file various business tax returns.
-EINs are free, after you apply for one.

 Generally speaking, business entities cannot open bank accounts without an EIN.
-Further, employers need an EIN to file taxes and pay employees.
+The purpose of the unique identifier is for employers to file taxes and pay employees.
 Therefore, it is crucial that a new business owner apply for an EIN in a timely fashion.

 Let’s say Subhash needs a business account to pay his vendors and to deposit earnings from his store.
-Subhash will not be able to open a business account if he neglected to apply for an EIN.
+Subhash will not be able to open a business account if he neglected to apply for an EIN when he first started his business.
 Subhash also needs his EIN to file his tax returns at year end.
-Should his store become busy and require Subhash to hire workers, he will also require an EIN to pay his staff.
+Should his store become busy and require Subhash to hire other employees, he will also require an EIN to pay his staff.